mahbangj/DSP_HW3/README.md

-# DSP_HW3_ My codes are provided in Q folders above
+# codes are provided in Q folders above

 <div align="center">